 Among the countless worries of entrepreneurs starting up their new businesses is the idea of whether they need a business lawyer.
-Many small businesses cringe at the high expenses usually associated with legal help, and only hire an attorney when faced with a serious legal problem.
+Many small businesses cringe at the high expenses usually associated with legal help, and only hire a Reno business attorney when faced with a serious legal problem.
 However, finding the right lawyer before the lawsuit can be more affordable in the long run and help avoid litigation.

-Many new businesses skip out on the business lawyer, thinking that they will be safe using downloadable internet forms or contacting a lawyer after a legal problem has arisen.
+Many new businesses in Reno skip out on the business lawyer, thinking that they will be safe using downloadable internet forms or contacting a lawyer after a legal problem has arisen.
 However, this mindset often ends in employee complaints, lawsuits, and hours of litigation (not to mention the exorbitant legal costs along with that).

 A business lawyer can help in your new businesses formative years by setting up your company’s legal structure, bringing you through the legal start-up process, and drafting contracts for new employees.
-Here are other ways a business lawyer can help prevent litigation before the conflict arises.
+Here are other ways a Reno business lawyer can help prevent litigation before the conflict arises.

 1. Business Formation